sshahniaz/the-loop/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Important Note:** Please allow for the page to load as the loading time may be slow due to getting slow responce form the MongoDB server.
+Feel free to refresh pages when encountering errors, primarily caused due to issue from before.

 ## Project Structure

 - ``` app ``` : Contains all the application pages, components, server actions.